-Preliminary pricing for the track version is $49,995.
+Click on the configurator button on the GT-R page for complete details.
 You’ll need to provide tires, battery, drivetrain (see below for a discussion of drivetrain details and options), paint prep and paint if needed.
-A street car, with air conditioning, an interior tub, door cards, etc is $59,995.

 Turnkey race cars are available from Superlite Cars on an individually quoted basis.

 Because the GT-R is very spacious in the engine compartment, a wide range of engines can fit.
 In fact, almost any V8, specifically including the Ford modular motors, will fit fine.
 We expect that most of the GT-Rs will use either the Ford mod motors, or the ever-popular LS engines.
 But the car will support most any other popular engine.
 The factory even has adapters to allow a wide range of engine/transaxle combos as well.
 Call if you have something unusual in mind- we can generally make it work.
 It’s really up to you!